Curtis2012/dewheater/README.md

 This code controls a hacked USB powered dew heater.
 The hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
+This code should work with resistore based designs also, but this has not yet been tested.

 A DHT sensor is used to monitor temperature vs dew point.
 When dew point cut-in set point is reached then the dew heater relay is closed.
 When the cut-out set point is reached the dew heater relay is opened.
 Both the cut-in and cut-out set points are defined in the configuration file as